Heterohabilis/GOODNAME_CHAP_2/documents/progress_and_goals.md

       create different home page for editor account, frontend function with create_people, update_people, delete_people API only show in editor's home page

   - Advanced: record a history of each user's interactions with the system.

+      - Define interactions as an enum of strings.
+For each account, keep an array to maintain the interaction and the timestamp.

   - A listing of all people is available, but only to the editor and managing editor(s).

+    - Accounts with the "editor" flag have access to the people API with no input (unconditional).
+A button will be created to call this API.

-  - A journal masthead can be generated from the database and displayed by the frontend.
+  - A journal masthead can be generated from the database and displayed by the front end.

+    - A button will be created to call the get_masthead API to retrieve the mastheads.

 - Text: